Istanbul Itinerary: 12 Things You Must Do

 The Topkapi Palace, the former residence of the Ottoman sultans for approximately 400 years built in the 1400s, is located at the tip of the Istanbul peninsula.
 The palace complex is massive.
 It felt like a city within a city.
 Within the palace grounds are gardens, courtyards, terraces and breathtaking water views.
 The museum includes collections of porcelain vessels, kitchenware, imperial jewels and treasures, robes and portraits of past Sultans, weaponry from the Ottoman army and holy relics.

-Winetraveler Tip: You’ll need to purchase separate admission tickets for entry into the Topkapi Palace, Harem entrance, and Hagia Eirene.
+Winetraveler Tip: You’ll need to purchase these admission tickets for entry into the Topkapi Palace, Harem entrance, and Hagia Eirene.
 Shorts, short skirts, and strapless shirts are prohibited in the Holy Relics Office.

 Even if you’re not a shopper, the Grand Bazaar’s lively maze of shops has a bustling spirit that is more than any ordinary shopping experience.
 It is one of the oldest and largest indoor markets in the world with more than 4,000 shops.
 Shopkeepers will tempt you to purchase an array of goods, such as scarfs, spices, fabric, rugs, teas, Ottoman textiles, ceramics, lamps (and Aladdin lamps), jewelry, clothing, and so many more Turkish delights.